sonnenhaft/rl-kanban/README.md

 ```sh
 $ gulp serve
 ```
-This will create a simple express server and prepare app for first time.
+This will create a simple Express.js server and prepare app for first time.
-The first time, sass source will be compiled into css.
+The first time, Sass source will be compiled into css.
 Each subsequent time, you can run `gulp default` or `gulp` with no args.

 To run app for automated testing or continuous integration, without live reload:
 ```sh